Virginia–Virginia Tech rivalry

 The Virginia–Virginia Tech rivalry is an American college rivalry that exists between the Virginia Cavaliers sports teams of the University of Virginia (called Virginia in sports media and abbreviated UVA) and the Virginia Tech Hokies sports teams of Virginia Polytechnic Institute and State University (called Virginia Tech and abbreviated VT).
-The Cavaliers and Hokies had a program-wide rivalry first called the Commonwealth Challenge (2005–2007) which UVA swept 2–0 before ending the series in a show of sportsmanship following the Virginia Tech massacre.
-A second series called the Commonwealth Clash (2014–2019), under revised rules and sponsored by the state's Virginia 529 College Savings Plan, was again won by UVA, 3–2.
-A third series, also called the Clash (2021–Present) and sponsored by Smithfield Foods, emerged three years after the previous series was concluded and is currently led by VT, 1–0.
-The Cavaliers lead the rivalry series in the majority of sports.

 Both athletics programs are members of the Atlantic Coast Conference.
 In sports that have divisional play, such as college baseball and college football, they both compete in the Coastal division of the conference.
-Despite different or no conference affiliations from 1937 to 2004, Virginia and Virginia Tech always maintained athletic ties and were annual rivals in a great many sports.
+Despite different or no conference affiliations from 1937 to 2004, Virginia and Virginia Tech always maintained athletic ties and were annual rivals in many sports.

+From 2005 to 2007 and again since 2014, the Cavaliers and Hokies have participated in a program-wide rivalry contest (Commonwealth Clash) for an annual trophy, with points awarded to the winner of each matchup in each common sport.

 All-time and ACC series results

 Series led and games won by Virginia are shaded ██.
 Series led and games won by Virginia Tech shaded ██.